Bhutan, the vaccination nation: a UN Resident Coordinator’s blog

-Category: Coronavirus Hits: 0The small mountain nation of Bhutan has so far managed to contain the COVID-19 pandemic, despite sharing a border with China and India, two countries which have been badly affected by the pandemic.
+Category: Coronavirus Hits: 1The small mountain nation of Bhutan has so far managed to contain the COVID-19 pandemic, despite sharing a border with China and India, two countries which have been badly affected by the pandemic.
 Bhutan is now on the way to vaccinating more than 90 per cent of the eligible adult population.
 Gerald Daly, the UN Resident Coordinator there, says that volunteers, and preventative government action, have been key to the country’s success.

 Read more https://news.un.org/feed/view/en/story/2021/05/1092422